vuejs/vuepress/.github/CONTRIBUTING.md

 ### Issue

-Use one of the [issues templates](https://github.com/vuejs/vuepress/issues/new/choose) when you open a issue, and **do not delete the issue template**.
+Use one of the [issues templates](https://github.com/vuejs/vuepress/issues/new/choose) when you open a issue.
+And please ask questions on the [StackOverflow](https://stackoverflow.com/questions/ask?tags=vuepress).

-Please ask questions on the [StackOverflow](https://stackoverflow.com/questions/ask?tags=vuepress).
+We'll close your issue if you delete the template or it contains questions.

 ### Pull Requests